The Last Night of The Electrics Tour!

 Status Quo ANNOUNCE THEIR LAST EVER FULL-ON ELECTRIC TOUR

-Revered as one of the best classic rocks bands of all time, Status Quo have announced their final full-on electric shows for Australia and New Zealand in 2017.
-It’s been four years since they’ve toured down under, but in a massive coup for New Zealand audiences, this will be the band’s first run in more than 40 years.
+Revered as one of the best classic rocks bands of all time, Status Quo have announced their final full-on electric shows for Australia in 2017.
+It’s been four years since they’ve toured down under, this will be the band’s first run in more than 40 years.
 The highly anticipated The Last Night of the Electrics Tour was announced in the UK last year and has already seen the band play a swag of sold-out performances.

 Status Quo are well-known for their legendary thunderous live shows.
 Jam packed with hits, both old and new, they have an enviable back catalogue that makes for an unforgettable evening of music.
 From songs such as Rockin’ All Over the World, Whatever You Want and Down Down to Caroline and Roll Over Lay Down, an evening in the company of Status Quo promises to be a full-throttle no-nonsense electric set of great rock music!